kelveden/milli/README.md

 Configuration is specified via `milli.configure(config)`.
 The `config` parameter is an object with the following available fields:

 * `port` (mandatory): The port on which Vanilli is running.
-* `deferrer` (optional): A reference to a `defer` function as described in the Promises/B specification.
-E.g. `Q.defer`.
+* `promiser` (optional): A reference to a promises library that MUST include `then` AND `defer` functions as described in the [Promises/B specification](http://wiki.commonjs.org/wiki/Promises/B).
+(E.g. `{ promiser: Q }` to use Kris Kowal's Q library.)
 If specified it allows milli to operate in "promise mode".
 (See "Callback Mode vs Promise Mode" above.)

+NOTE: milli just uses duck-typing on the promise library - so the library doesn't *have* to be Promises/B compatible: only to include the functions mentioned above.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/kelveden/milli/trend.png)](https://bitdeli.com/free "Bitdeli Badge")